-Every incident of inappropriate touching of private parts will be reported through My Concern and logged as 'sexual activity'.
-This will be the only type of incident reported under this category, therefore we will have an accurate understanding of this within school.
+Every incident of inappropriate touching of private parts will be reported through Iris and logged as 'sexual activity'.
 Parents must be informed if there is an incident within school; this applies to any reportable incident.
+If sexualised behaviours increase, log on My Concern and discuss with DSL if needed.